chilamlol/queue-management-system/README.md

 *  Red

 Where red is the patient in immediate injury.
 The system will allocate each patient of their level of injury.

+The order for injury level: Red > Yellow > Green